Derby City Council uses a Strengths Based Approach for all work with children and families.

 8. Process Following the Granting of an Order

-Upon the making of an Order the child's social worker will record the Child Arrangements Order or Special as a new Legal Status in the Legal section on the electronic file.
+Upon the making of an Order the child's social worker will record the Child Arrangements Order as a new Legal Status in the Legal section on the electronic file.

 9. Discharge or Variation of Child Arrangements Order